 Yes.
 The PAC may assist any public body by issuing an advisory opinion to provide guidance on how to comply with FOIA.
 (5 ILCS 140/9.5(h)) The public body may request an advisory opinion to obtain guidance on FOIA compliance.
-The request must contain sufficient accurate facts from which a determination can be made.
+The request must contain sufficient accurate facts from which a determination of the public body by issuing an advisory opinion to provide guidance on how to comply with FOIA.

+nation can be made.
 The PAC may request additional information from the public body to facilitate the review.
 A public body that relies in good faith on an advisory opinion of the PAC is not liable for penalties in a subsequent lawsuit, so long as the facts upon which the opinion is based have been fully disclosed to the PAC.

 Do I have to file a Request for Review with the PAC before I file a FOIA lawsuit in court?
 No. You can file a FOIA lawsuit in court after you receive a denial from the public body, or after the PAC concludes a review of the matter.
 If the PAC decides to issue a binding opinion and you disagree with the opinions of the PAC, you can appeal the PAC's decision to the circuit court.
 You should be aware that if you ask the PAC to review a matter and then decide, before the PAC completes the review, to go ahead and file a lawsuit without waiting for the PAC's decision, the PAC will immediately stop working on your Request for Review to allow your lawsuit to move forward.